praneethkvs/jekyll-now/_posts/2018-2-19-Blockchain.md

 #### Step:7
 After permission is granted, the new user must again type in the node address as done in Step 5 (Note, "multichaind name -daemon" could also be used here.)
 Successful connection to the blockchain is confirmed by "Node ready".

 Now we have our two daemon nodes running, one that created the blockchain and one that is now connected to the blockchain.
-Any number of nodes can connect to the blockchain.
-To carry out outher commands and functions we need to open up new command windows in the multichain folder. **Note: The daemon nodes should always keep running in the background as long as the blockchain is alive.**
+Any number of nodes can connect to the blockchain. **To carry out other commands and functions we need to open up new command windows in the multichain folder.**

+Note: The daemon nodes should always keep running in the background as long as the blockchain is alive.

 ### Creating Assets
 #### Step:8